Barrington Atlas of the Greek and Roman World

 The resulting Barrington Atlas is a reference work of permanent value.
 It has an exceptionally broad appeal to everyone worldwide with an interest in the ancient Greeks and Romans, the lands they penetrated, and the peoples and cultures they encountered in Europe, North Africa, and Western Asia.
 Scholars and libraries should find it essential.
 It is also for students, travelers, lovers of fine cartography, and anyone eager to retrace Alexander's eastward marches, cross the Alps with Hannibal, traverse the Eastern Mediterranean with St. Paul, or ponder the roads, aqueducts, and defense works of the Roman Empire.
 For the new millennium the Barrington Atlas brings the ancient past back to life in an unforgettably vivid and inspiring way.

-A Map-by-Map Directory to the Barrington Atlas is available online (http://press.princeton.edu/B_ATLAS/B_ATLAS.PDF) and in a separate two-volume print edition of close to 1,500 pages.
-It can also be downloaded as a zipped collection of interlinked PDF files: B_ATLAS.ZIP.
+A Map-by-Map Directory to the Barrington Atlas is available online (http://assets.press.princeton.edu/B_ATLAS/B_ATLAS.PDF) and in a separate two-volume print edition of close to 1,500 pages.
 The Directory is designed to provide information about every place or feature in the Barrington Atlas.
 The section for each map comprises:

 - a concise text drawing attention to special difficulties in mapping a region, such as extensive landscape change since antiquity, or uneven modern exploration.